-These sharks are recognizable not just for being the largest fish in the sea, growing longer than 40 feet, but also for their unique pattern of blue-gray to brown coloration with white spots centered between pale horizontal and vertical stripes.
-They are filter feeders, often swimming near the surface of the open sea, gulping in water and filtering everything from plankton and fish eggs, to crustaceans and schooling fish, to occasional larger prey like squid or tuna.
-Despite their size, they are considered harmless to humans, and will often interact docilely with divers to the extent of allowing the divers to grab on to a fin and hitch a ride.
+These sharks are recognizable not just for being the largest fish in the sea, but also for their unique patterns.
+They are filter feeders, often swimming near the surface of the open sea; they gulp in water and filter everything from plankton and fish eggs to crustaceans and schooling fish, to occasional larger prey like squid or tuna.
+Despite their size, they are considered harmless to humans, and will often interact docilely with divers.

 Order – Orectolobiformes

 Genus – Rhincodon

 Species – typus

 - French: requin baleine chagrin